 Learning Outcomes - LEVEL 4 3A.
-Knowledge and understanding Learning outcomes: Learning and teaching strategy/ assessment methods By the end of this Level learners will be expected to: A.1. demonstrate knowledge of the source texts of Christianity and basic concepts in the core disciplines of biblical studies, theological studies and ministry practice, and an ability to interpret and evaluate them with reference to scholarship and Christian ministry practice.
-For Campus Delivery The following learning and teaching methods will be employed - lecture, seminar, class discussions and activities, self-study, 'homework' exercises.
-Learning resources are also placed on the IT-based course management system (The Cloud).
+Knowledge and understanding Learning outcomes: Learning and teaching strategy/ assessment methods By the end of this Level learners will be expected to: For Campus Delivery A.1. demonstrate knowledge of the source texts of Christianity and basic concepts in the core disciplines of biblical studies, theological studies and ministry practice, and an ability to interpret and evaluate them with reference to scholarship and Christian ministry practice.